FOSSEE/sees/tdd/lab-workbook.rst

 =======

   1. Write a stub function for calculating the LCM of two numbers.
+                                                            - U-level
   2. Write the tests for the LCM function, place the tests in if __name__ == '__main__': part of the Python file.
-Demonstrate that the tests fail.
+Demonstrate that the tests fail.                                        - U-level
   3. Implement the code for the LCM function, using the gcd function provided in the examples in the chapter.
 Demonstrate the tests pass.
-(For the algorithm refer to Wikipedia - [0])
+(For the algorithm refer to Wikipedia - [0])     - Ap-level
   4. Alternatively, build a set of test cases, preferably a large number of cases, place it in a text file and use these test cases to test your LCM function.
-Demonstrate that tests still continue to pass.
+Demonstrate that tests still continue to pass.                                               - U-level

 [0] - http://en.wikipedia.org/wiki/Least_common_multiple#Reduction_by_the_greatest_common_divisor